Nike's Strategy Analysis

 Highly specialized maximalist cushioning technology, strong growth in running and lifestyle footwear, and deep resonance with core runners.

-Insights from NIKE, Inc.'s strategy and competitive advantages
+Insights from Nike's strategy and competitive advantages

-What Positions NIKE, Inc. to win against competitors
+What Positions Nike to win

 Brand Recognition & Equity